Below are some of the professional and personal projects I have on my plate. As you’ll see from the list, I like to keep busy!

 For a list of the games, film, TV, videos, and books I’ve been (or am currently) a part of as a creator, advisor, and/or supporter please see my credits and publications page.

 I love working with clients through my consultancy Design Direct Deliver (DDD) to help them improve their customer experience, personal branding, and more.
-A few of my clients include the American Red Cross of Orange County, Fuller Game Production, Libby Gill & Company, Kellee Santiago, Extreme Marketing, International Game Developers Association, and numerous individuals who needed help with branding, job searching, etc. To learn more about why I started DDD and what we do please see my company page.
+A few of my clients include the American Red Cross of Orange County, Fuller Game Production, Libby Gill & Company, Kellee Santiago, Extreme Marketing, iThrive Games, and numerous individuals who needed help with branding, job searching, etc. To learn more about why I started DDD and what we do please see my company page.

 In my spare time (hah!)
 I like to create my own games.
 In addition to ‘modding’ board, card, and dice games – on my own or with my husband and friends – I’m currently developing two digital games: